neume-network/core/readme.md

 ### Prerequsites

-music-os-core is dependent on an Ethereum full node JSON-RPC interface.
+neume-network-core is dependent on an Ethereum full node JSON-RPC interface.
 Consider running your own node or choose an existing service from [ethereumnodes.com](https://ethereumnodes.com/).